Floor plan: 3D floor plans

-A 3D floor plan can be defined as a virtual model of a building floor plan.
-It is often used to better convey architectural plans to individuals not familiar with floor plans.
+A 3D floor plan is a perspectival, rather than orthographic, representation of a plan.
+They are usually produced using a digital model of a building floor plan and rendered.
+They are often used to convey architectural plans to individuals not familiar with floor plans.
 Despite the purpose of floor plans originally being to depict 3D layouts in a 2D manner, technological expansion has made rendering 3D models much more cost effective.
 3D plans show a better depth of image and are often complemented by 3D furniture in the room.
 This allows a greater appreciation of scale than with traditional 2D floor plans.

+Plan diagrams

+Simplified plan views may be used to indicate various non-technical information such as the location of fire exits, interior circulation patterns, programmatic arrangements, or solid/void relationships.
+These are primarily used in the design process or as presentation (rather than construction) drawings.